vbdella/ETS0006-15/python/list/README.md

 # remove() method
 The remove() method deletes the first occurrence of a specified value in a list.
 It does not return the value, it only deletes it.
 If the value is not found in the list, it raises a ValueError.
 This is different from pop() which uses an index — remove() uses the value itself.
 Only the first match is deleted, even if the item appears multiple times.
 This method is ideal when you're filtering or cleaning up lists by value.

+# reverse() method
+The reverse() method reverses the elements of a list in place, meaning it modifies the original list directly without returning a new one.
+It doesn't sort the values — it simply flips the order, so the last item becomes first and the first becomes last.
+This is useful in scenarios where you want to traverse data backward, such as when building stacks or reversing chronological lists.
+Since it doesn’t return anything (None), you can’t assign its result to a new variable.
+You can reverse lists with any data types, including numbers, strings, or mixed items.
+It's often used with sort() when you want a descending order after sorting.

+# sort() method
+The sort() method arranges the items in a list in ascending order by default.
+It works on lists of numbers or strings but cannot sort mixed data types.
+The method modifies the list in place and returns None.
+You can use the optional argument reverse=True to sort the list in descending order.
+For custom sorting, you can also pass a key= function, like sorting by length or custom rules.
+It's commonly used in data analysis, ranking, and organizing outputs.